thijs83/Python_cppwrap_basic/README.md

 NOTE: It could be that the debugger stops, but it will work if you run it again (play button)!

+NOTE: You can only jump to next breakpoint in

 if everything is done correctly, both c++ and python scripts can be debugged.

 ![Alt text](images/setup.png?raw=true "Complete setup for debugging")